-1) The compliance officer, the investigating officer and the responsible member of the executive body as referred to in Art.
-22 (1) of the Act must have an in-depth knowledge in matters of the prevention and combating of money laundering, predicate offences to money laundering, organised crime and terrorism financing as well as data protection law, and be familiar with the current developments in those fields.
+- 1) The compliance officer, the investigating officer and the responsible member of the executive body as referred to in Art.
+22 (1) of the Act must have an in-depth knowledge in matters of the prevention and combating of money laundering, predicate offences to money laundering, organised crime and terrorism financing as well as data protection law, and be familiar with the current developments in those fields. - 2) Sufficient powers shall be granted to the responsible member of the executive body. - 3) The duties of the compliance officer and the investigating officer may also be delegated to appropriately qualified internal or external individuals or specialist units. - 4) Even if functions are delegated, compliance officers and investigating officers shall remain responsible for the proper performance of their functions. - 5) The supervisory authority shall be notified immediately of any appointment of or change in the officers referred to in (1).

 Art.
-34 d) amended by LGB1.
-2017 no. 353.

-Art.
-35 (1) d) amended by LGB1.
-2017 no. 215.
+35 (1) g) inserted by LGBl.
+2021 no. 259.